-To report bear sightings, please call the provincial government’s Conservation Officer Service hotline, at 1-877-952-7277.
+To report bear sightings, please call the provincial government’s Conservation Officer Service hotline, at 1-877-952-7277 or fill out their online form.
 This is the “Report all Poachers and Polluters” (RAPP) line.
 A person will take your information and send it to our Conservation Officer in Golden.
 Reporting a sighting does not mean someone will show up to kill the bear.

 Our Revelstoke Bear Aware Coordinator keeps track of bear sightings and associated bear attractants reported to the RAPP line.
 By reporting a bear sighting you will improve our ability to to direct our public education initiatives.